 Most of our clients opt for monthly plans, and the description of our billing process above is written to apply to the process that plays out for clients subscribed to a monthly hosting plan.
 If you opt for an annual plan, there are some slight differences:

 - Payment for your hosting plan will be charged on the date of signup and then once per year on the anniversary date.
 For example, if you sign up on March 4th, you’ll pay for a full year of hosting, and your next plan renewal will occur the following March 4th.

-- The 14 day period described above in which payment is attempted four times applies to your annual hosting plan renewal only.
+- The 14-day period described above, in which payment is attempted 4 times, applies to your hosting plan renewal only.
 Your account won’t be canceled automatically due to failure to pay overage and add-on fees.
 If this happens, we will reach out to you by email and work with you to sort out the issue.
 However, we do reserve the right to cancel service manually following a suitable warning period if overage and add-on fees do go unpaid.